dotnet/orleans/Getting-Started-With-Orleans/Grains.md

 ## Grain Interfaces

 Grains interact with each other by invoking methods declared as part of the respective grain interfaces.
 A grain implements one or more previously declared grain interfaces.
 All methods of a grain interface are required to be asynchronous.
-That is, their return types have to be Tasks (see Asynchrony and Tasks for more details).
+That is, their return types have to be `Task`s (see Asynchrony and Tasks for more details).

 Example: